MadeByBalaji/blog/_posts/2025-10-08-aws-MQTT-GG.md

 ---

-‚ö° Bro, if you understand this flow, you can explain MQTT protocol **step by step in interviews**.
+Bro, if you understand this flow, you can explain MQTT protocol **step by step in interviews**.